 "Wolf around here?
 That's pretty strange.
 I don't think that's ever happened before."

 Kagome offered a shrug.
-She found out just as strange.
+She found it just as strange.

 "Oh well.
 I'll pick up potatoes on my way," she said with a smile.
 "Dinner will be ready soon."